kaycebasques/technicalwriting.dev/dad/intertwingularity.rst

-As a technical writer I think about this question a lot because of one simple law of nature: the rate of change in a project's data/metadata/information/knowledge/wisdom often far exceeds the resources allocated for maintaining all that data/metadata/information/knowlege/wisdom.
-I.e. I can't give every page of my docs site the same level of tender loving care (TLC).
+As a technical writer I think about this question a lot because of one simple law of nature: the rate of change in a project's data/metadata/information/knowledge/wisdom ("knowledge" for short) often far exceeds the resources allocated for maintaining all that knowledge.
+I.e. I can't give every page the same level of tender loving care (TLC).
 I must decide which ones get more TLC and which ones get less.

 There is no single approach that can *fully* answer the fundamental question ("what pages of my docs site are important?").
 There are, however, lots of